apooja21/workout-buddy-jwt-authentication/README.md

 - Creating routes with express,
 - Fetching API in the frontend,
 - Usage of useContext,
-- Application of JWT authetication,
+- Application of JWT authentication,
 - Using TailwindCSS classes in the frontend.
 ## Features

 - The user first needs to sign up with their credentials i.e, email and password,
 - Each user logged in with their credentials can add their own personal workouts in their profile,
 - Workouts added by the users can't be global seen by other users,
-- User can add workout informations like workout name, loads, repetitions and target area,
+- User can add workout information like workout name, loads, repetitions and target area,

 ## Run Locally